 Toenail fungus is also referred to as onychomycosis.
 It is characterized as an infection that lies under the surface of the nail, often causing the nail to smell bad and become dark in color.
-Since untreated toenail fungus can lead to trouble walking and a spread of the infection, Dr. Salma Aziz sees patients for laser nail fungus treatment in Orange County.

 When should I see my doctor?